rackerlabs/support-how-to/content/cloud-servers/using-the-apache-2-buddy-script-for-performance-and-stability.md

 ### What is Apache2Buddy?

-The Apache2Buddy script is used to make recommendations for changes to the Apache webserver configuration to assist with performance and stability.
-It has no impact on the server itself and makes no changes.
+Use the Apache2Buddy script to help make recommendations for changes to the Apache&reg; web server configuration that assist with performance and stability.
+Apache2Buddy has no impact on the server itself and makes no changes.
 After the script runs, it suggests Apache fixes that you can examine and consider applying.

 Apache2Buddy checks at least the following areas of concern:

-- PHP memory limits
+- PHP&reg; memory limits
 - Memcache
 - MaxClients
 - Memory usage